Public Transit Benefits

 Increased Economic Benefits

 Riding the bus lowers your family’s commuting costs.
 If one member of a typical family, with two or more automobiles, used public transit to commute to work every day instead of driving alone, they could save from $3,630 to $7,870 per year.
-Riding Maritime Metro Transit costs only $240 per year!!
+As of 2019, riding Maritime Metro Transit costs only $336 per year!!

 The American Public Transit Association estimates that for every $1 invested in transit, business revenues increase $3 to $3.50 nationwide.
 The Federal Transit Administration estimates that the 80 million Americans who live in transit-intensive metropolitan areas save $20 billion in auto costs each year.